mtyra321/Shine-Solar-Challenge/README.md

 > - Return all orders found on the server
 > - Return only the orders from the user Jane Doe
 >
+> 4. You will need to authenticate your requests with this Bearer key "as33dienWJawEgm!@44SDeuasrl48zdsl!_"
+>
-> 4. Once completed, email mpickett@shinesolar.com with a link to your newly created repository.
+> 5. Once completed, email mpickett@shinesolar.com with a link to your newly created repository.
 I will clone your repo and test for completion on the same backend server.
 Please include in your submission if you are applying for an internship or full-time position and your available start date.
 > Here are some helpful colors that I used.

 ```